-17 Best Beaches in Mexico
+17 Beaches in Mexico for Families

-When thinking about a vacation to Mexico, the first thing that usually comes to mind is sitting beachside, in the warm sun with a drink in hand.
-This shouldn’t come as a surprise – Mexico has nearly 500 beaches than span over the Pacific Ocean, Caribbean, Gulf of Mexico, and the Gulf of California!
-Whether headed to Mexico for a family beach vacation, a trip with friends, or a solo vacation, choose any one of these 17 best beaches in Mexico and you’ll find at least one that suits everyone’s style.
+When thinking about a vacation in Mexico, the first thing that usually comes to mind is sitting beachside in the warm sun with a drink in hand.
+This shouldn’t come as a surprise – Mexico has nearly 500 (!) beaches that access the Pacific Ocean, Caribbean, Gulf of Mexico and the Gulf of California.
+The lure of the surf is one of the reasons Mexico is the first country to reach pre-pandemic travel levels in 2021.

 Located in Cabo San Lucas, Lover’s Beach (or Playa de Los Amantes) is popular for its massive rock formations (El Arco) in the middle of the Pacific Ocean.
 To get there requires a water taxi that can be taken from the main beach.
 Most water taxis will provide a small tour around El Arco to talk about the diving areas and where the Sea of Cortez meets the Pacific Ocean.
 Visitors are then dropped off on the “safe” side of the beach for swimming and snorkeling.
 The views of the rock formations and the city from Lover’s Beach can’t be beaten.

-It is important to note that the waves on the opposite side of the beach are extremely dangerous with powerful, strong waves and currents.
+TravelingMom Tip: The waves on the opposite side of the beach are extremely dangerous with powerful, strong waves and currents.
 I wouldn’t recommend attempting to swim or play in that area, as injuries and drownings are not unheard of.

 Unlike many of the other popular beaches in Mexico, Balandra Beach is nearly deserted with the view of nothing but a blue ocean for miles.
 There are wooden beach umbrellas and a food vendor, and few locals and tourists on the beach at any given time.
-The best part is that as of 2008, the beach is a Natural Protected Area, preventing any future development from happening.
+The best part is that the beach is a Natural Protected Area, preventing any future development from happening.

-Playa Esmeralda (Puerto Vallarta, Jalisco)
+3. Playa Esmeralda

 Perhaps one of Puerto Vallarta‘s best-kept secrets is Playa Esmeralda.
-It is, in my opinion, the most beautiful beach in the area, with blue waters, soft sand, and palm trees.
+It is, in my opinion, the most beautiful beach in the area, with blue waters, soft sand and palm trees.

-Playa Las Animas (Cabo Corrientes, Jalisco)
+6. Playa Las Animas in Cabo Corrientes, Jalisco

 South of Puerto Vallarta in the Cabo Corrientes region, Playa Las Animas is a favorite among local families and tourists.
 To get there requires a scenic drive down the coast to the small fishing village of Boca de Tomatlan, followed by a 15-minute ride in a “panga” for roughly than $3 USD each way.

 Water sports such as parasailing and jet skiing are available.
 The water is just right for young children – not too rough, but enough to catch some fun waves.
 It happens to be one of my son’s favorite beaches, and we can easily spend the entire day there.

 Playa Las Animas isn’t just about the clear, blue waters.
 There’s also a line of delicious seafood restaurants right on the water that offer beach chairs to enjoy your meal and a cold beverage.
 My personal favorite restaurant is El Coral, which has a complimentary private water taxi that picks up and drops off in Boca de Tomatlan.

-Sayulita Beach (Sayulita, Nayarit)
+7. Sayulita Beach

 A perfect day trip from Puerto Vallarta, Sayulita has its own vibe, different from other nearby beaches.
 The town itself is a colorful hippie town full of bars and restaurants, with a few right on the beach.
-On the beach are several vendors who rent umbrellas, chairs, and surfboards.
+On the beach are several vendors who rent umbrellas, chairs and surfboards.
 There is even a hut for massages!

-Sayulita Beach is almost always crowded with visitors of all ages, mostly tourists.
+TravelingMom Tip: Sayulita Beach is almost always crowded with visitors of all ages, mostly tourists.
 As such, English is widely spoken.

-Puerto Escondido (Oaxaca)
+8. Puerto Escondido

-During the day, one can partake in activities such as surfing, scuba diving, fishing, and even yoga.
+During the day, one can partake in activities such as surfing, scuba diving, fishing and even yoga.
 At night it isn’t uncommon to find dance parties on the beach.

-Overall, Puerto Escondido is more popular among surfers and backpackers.
+TravelingMom Tip: Overall, Puerto Escondido is more popular among surfers and backpackers.
 Families looking for quieter and less crowded beaches should head to the city of Huatulco.

 Similar to Puerto Escondido, Huatulco isn’t just home to one beach, but more than 30 beautiful, clean beaches.
 Located on the Pacific side of Mexico, the city boasts nine bays, all of which offer several amazing beaches.
 Huatulco isn’t a typical tourist destination, so a visit provides the opportunity to really relax, mix and mingle with Mexican locals, and get a taste of the culture.
-However, that doesn’t take away from the opportunity to take part in activities such as sailing, scuba diving, snorkeling, fishing, swimming, and surfing.
+However, that doesn’t take away from the opportunity to take part in activities such as sailing, scuba diving, snorkeling, fishing, swimming and surfing.

-Akumal Beach (Akumal, Quintana Roo)
+10. Akumal Beach

 Less than a 30-minute car ride from Tulum in the Riviera Maya, Akumal Beach is the perfect beach for families.
 Although popular and a bit commercialized compared to some of the smaller beaches in the area, Akumal is large and great for swimming.
 Beach umbrellas are available to rent, and there are several beachfront bars and restaurants with palapa roofs.
 This is another one of those beaches where one can easily spend the entire day relaxing.

-Isla Holbox (Quintana Roo)
+11. Isla Holbox

 Located north of the Yucatán Peninsula, Isla Holbox is a car-free island between the Caribbean Sea and the Gulf of Mexico.
 It is absolutely gorgeous, with white sands and clear waters.
-It is also home to flamingos, pelicans, sea turtles, and whale sharks.
+It is also home to flamingos, pelicans, sea turtles and whale sharks.

 Isla Holbox is very laid-back and relaxing, unlike Cancun and Playa del Carmen.
 Getting there, however, does take some work.
 To do so requires taking a passenger-only ferry from the small town of Chiquila, which is a 2-3 hour drive from Playa del Carmen.

 The beach at Parque Fundadores in Playa del Carmen is busy, but spacious and offers endless views of the turquoise ocean.
 It’s a great beach to relax and enjoy some sun and sand for families of all ages.
 The heat from the sun makes the water the perfect temperature for swimming and soaking.
-The park itself features sculptures, shopping, vendors, restaurants, and bars.
+The park itself features sculptures, shopping, vendors, restaurants and bars.

 The popular Fifth Avenue is steps away.
 It’s also easy to hop on a 45-minute ferry to Cozumel on the pier that stretches out into the sparkling, turquoise waters.